watermelontools/watermelon-vscode/README.md

 - `Ctrl+Shift+C` (`Cmd+Shift+C` on Mac) for running the `watermelon.start` command
 - `Ctrl+Shift+H` (`Cmd+Shift+C` on Mac) for running the `watermelon.blame` command

+## Hover

+When hovering over code, Watermelon will offer to run the actions.
+It will also show how many times the hovered file has changed.

 ## Contributing